ejuociene/Travel-Blog-with-SQL-database/README.md

 # Travel-Blog-with-SQL-database

 ## Overview
-Fullstack blog application with following features:
+Full stack blog application with following features:
 - Reader can view and read blog posts.
 - Any reader is able to register.
 Registered user is able to add comments and manage own account (change user details & password).
 - Admin role is additionally able to manage blog posts: add new post, edit and delete existing.